awsdocs/amazon-route53-docs/doc_source/routing-to-cloudfront-distribution.md

    1. On the **General** tab, get the value of the **Distribution domain name** field\.

-   1. Check the **IPv6** field to see whether IPv6 is enabled for the distribution\.
+   1. On the **General** tab, in the **Settings** section, choose edit and scroll to check the **IPv6** field to see whether IPv6 is enabled for the distribution\.
 If IPv6 is enabled, you'll need to create two alias records for the distribution, one to route IPv4 traffic to the distribution, and one to route IPv6 traffic\.
+Choose **Cancel**\.

       For more information, see [Enable IPv6](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesEnableIPv6) in the topic [Values that you specify when you create or update a distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html) in the *Amazon CloudFront Developer Guide*\.

-1. If you haven't already, add one or more alternate domain names to your CloudFront distribution\.
-These are the domain names \(such as example\.com\) and subdomain names \(such as acme\.example\.com\) that you want to use for your URLs instead of the domain name that CloudFront assigned to your distribution\.

-   For more information, see [Using custom URLs for files by adding alternate domain names \(CNAMEs\)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html) in the *Amazon CloudFront Developer Guide*\.

 1. Sign in to the AWS Management Console and open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.